Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 The forward direction is obvious since $x\in j(p)$ implies $U_j(x\mid p)=p$.
 For the backward direction, by definition, $U_j(x\mid q)\subseteq p$ implies $x\in j(q)$ and $q\subseteq p$, so $\subseteq$-monotonicity ensures $x\in j(p)$.

-Compare also with the equivalence (\ref{equ:from-modality-to-oracle-modest-case}).
+Compare also with the equivalence (\ref{equ:from-modality-to-oracle-modest-case}) in Theorem \ref{thm:modality-to-oracle-various-preserve}.
 The idea is to read the expression $x\in j(p)$ as ``If $x$ is given as input to the universal oracle computation corresponding to $j$, then $p$ can be solved under some secret advice''.
 Let us use this to give the inverse construction.
-Given an m.m.~map $U\pcolon\tpbf{N}\times\Lambda\tto\tpbf{N}$, define a $\subseteq$-monotone operator $j_U\colon\Omega\to\Omega$ as follows:
+Given an extended predicate $U\pcolon\tpbf{N}\times\Lambda\tto\tpbf{N}$, define a $\subseteq$-monotone operator $j_U\colon\Omega\to\Omega$ as follows:

 Note that this inverse construction differs from that used in \cite{LvO,Kih21}.
 This simplification in this article is made possible by our use of the notion of computable transparency.